From year to year, the importance of specific HR skills can vary significantly based on economic conditions, the job market, and emerging innovations.

 5. Interpersonal skills

-Interpersonal skills are social skills, psychosocial skills and interpersonal abilities.
-We’re talking about listening, dialogue, collaboration, empathy and so on.
-These skills enable us to forge and maintain bonds between colleagues.
+Interpersonal skills refer to social skills, psychosocial skills, and interpersonal abilities.
+We’re talking about listening, dialogue, collaboration, empathy, and so on.
+These skills enable us to forge and maintain bonds with colleagues.

 These skills are essential for any manager, as they help build relationships based on trust and mutual support.
-Without them, a manager would find it difficult to maintain harmonious links with his team.
+Without them, a manager would find it difficult to maintain harmonious links with their team.

 Actions to develop this HR skill:

-✅ Demonstrate empathy towards your employees with active listening and appropriate body language.
+✅ Display empathy towards your employees with active listening and appropriate body language.

 ✅ Step back when you feel frustration building up so you can better control your emotions.